 The origin of the Newyears Green name, which is also spelt as three separate words, is uncertain.
 It is either a corruption of a landowner’s name or it may have been connected with annual festivities held on Lady Day (25 March), which was reckoned as the beginning of the year in England from the Middle Ages until 1752.

 Drawn in 1754, Rocque’s map of Middlesex shows a small group of dwellings here.
 The sharp bend in Newyears Green Lane marks the point where another road used to fork off to Ickenham but this was closed after the enclosure of the fields in 1813.
-The route is still a public bridleway (which looks very much like a road on Google’s map, below).
+The route is still a public bridleway (which looks very much like a road on Google’s satellite map, below).